Sea2Data/FDAtools/stoxReca/reports/README.md

 ----------|--------
-quarterAreaReportsR | various examples of how to use the function Rstox::saveDecomposedCatchMatrix to extract reports for quarters and areas exportReportsGear.R | examples of how to extract raw Reca output for each gear group intercatchExport | code for generating intercatch export from StoX-projects
+quarterAreaReportsR | various examples of how to use the function Rstox::saveDecomposedCatchMatrix to extract reports for quarters and areas exportReportsGear.R | examples of how to extract raw Reca output for each gear group intercatchExport | code for generating intercatch export from StoX-projects.